edaywalid/voting-system/README.md

 ```

 - run the project
-- a note : make sure to add the information as i mentioned in the application-local.properties file
+- a note : make sure to add the information as i mentioned in the .env file

 ```
  cd voting-system